Compost ToiletsAugust 17, 2024

 What you will learn

-You will also learn the requirements for planning permission, the management of greywater, safety, hygiene and discuss the ‘yuck’ factor.
+You’ll also learn the requirements for planning permission, the management of greywater, safety, hygiene and discuss the ‘yuck’ factor.

 Fin is a BSc in Marine Biology and MSc in Human Ecology working on water resources and ecosystem services at CAT since 2011, teaching and developing short courses, lectures, tours and workshops to engage people in a critical enquiry on human – waste – place relations.